adityaarakal/instant-express-manager/README.md

 npm run dev
 ```

-The app will be available at `http://localhost:5173` (or the next available port)
+The app will be available at `http://localhost:7001`

 ## 🏗️ Project Structure